koogar/HardwareSerialMonitor/README.md

     Name: Whatever you like

-    Tick: Run only when user is logged on
+    [X]: Run only when user is logged on

-    Tick: Run with highest privileges
+    [X]: Run with highest privileges

     Select: Configure for: Windows 10